 While some straws are labeled as dishwasher safe, they still need some hands-on attention before you put them upright in the silverware basket.
 The water from the dishwasher cannot always reach every interior surface, especially in straws with a bend.

-To clean a straw, use hot water and regular dishwashing liquid.
-Dip the provided brush in the solution, insert in the straw, and pass it through the entire length of the straw.
+Dip a narrow straw brush in the cleaning solution, insert in the straw, and pass it through the entire length of the straw.
 If you have lost the brush or never had one, you can use pipe cleaners (chenille stems) in the same way.
 The pipe cleaner should be thick enough so that it touches all sides of the interior of the straw.
 If it doesn't, twist several together to create a thicker "brush".

 If you can still see bits of smoothie fruit clinging to the inside of the straw, dip the wet brush or pipe cleaners in some baking soda and try again.
 Baking soda is a gentle abrasive that will help remove stuck-on food.